 Breast augmentation is a cosmetic surgery procedure to increase breast size and enhance breast shape, typically through the placement of silicone or saline breast implants.
-From a cosmetic surgeon’s perspective, the ultimate goal of breast augmentation is to enhance a patient’s natural proportions and create a more symmetrical, aesthetically pleasing breast profile.
+From a cosmetic surgeon’s perspective, the ultimate goal of breast augmentation is to enhance a client’s natural proportions and create a more symmetrical, aesthetically pleasing breast profile.
 The exact procedure is tailored to meet a woman’s individual needs.

-There is no “typical” breast augmentation patient, and women choose to have the procedure for many different reasons—having larger breasts is just one of them.
+There is no “typical” breast augmentation client, and women choose to have the procedure for many different reasons—having larger breasts is just one of them.
 Breast augmentation is one of the most effective procedures to correct noticeable breast asymmetry, and breast implants can be used to help correct tuberous breast deformities.

 Breast augmentation is an outpatient procedure, typically performed using general anesthesia.
 While it varies depending on the individual, most plastic surgeries last between one and two hours.
 General anesthesia is administered to make sure that you’re not in pain during the process.

 You can expect to walk around on your own a few hours after surgery, and most clients feel up to leaving the house within the next day or two.